JaysonRawlins/cdk-diff-pr-github-action/README.md

 ### Stack item fields
 - `stackName` — The CDK stack name to create the change set for.
-- `cdkDiffRoleToAssumeArn` — The ARN of the role used to create the change set (role chaining after OIDC).
+- `changesetRoleToAssumeArn` — The ARN of the role used to create the change set (role chaining after OIDC).
-- `cdkDiffRoleToAssumeRegion` — The region for that role.
+- `changesetRoleToAssumeRegion` — The region for that role.
 - `oidcRoleArn` (optional) — Per‑stack override for the OIDC role.
 - `oidcRegion` (optional) — Per‑stack override for the OIDC region.